 Today after completing three years of COVID-19, with ongoing economic and political tension across nations, global supply chains have been put to the test on resilience and reliability.

 To deal with shortages, a few manufacturers increased their inventories extensively.
 Which did ease the challenges of shortages but not completely.
 High market volatility is still causing shortages and highlighting supply chain discrepancies.

 According to Shanton Wilcox, Manufacturing lead at PA Consulting “We’re on a declining rate of shocks relative to the peak we had in 2021 and 2022, but there’ll still be shortages and shocking price increases even during 2023.”

-Let us identify raw materials with the highest shortages in 2022 and how it will impact 2023 for manufacturing.
+Let us identify raw materials with the highest shortages in 2022 and how they will impact 2023 for manufacturing.

 Hence, it is predicted that 3 million fewer automobiles are expected to be produced in 2023.